telenornms/svipul/README.rst

 Tpoll is the beginning of a new framework for polling network devices.

+While it works, if you don't know me personally, you PROBABLY don't want to test this yet.
+Name is likely to change too.

 It is currently able to:

 - Poll a network device based on orders from a RabbitMQ queue